niklases/PyPEF/README.md

 pypef ml --show
 ```

-Load a trained model, predict fitness of test sequences using that model, and plot the measured versus the predicted fitness values (`-m MODEL`is the saved model Pickle file name, for `-e aaidx` this will be the AAindex to use for encoding, e.g. ARGP820101, for `-e onehot` it will be `-m ONEHOT` and for `-e dca` it will be `DCAMODEL`):
+Load a trained model, predict fitness of test sequences using that model, and plot the measured versus the predicted fitness values (`-m MODEL`is the saved model Pickle file name, for `-e aaidx` this will be the AAindex to use for encoding, e.g. `-m ARGP820101`, for `-e onehot` it will be `-m ONEHOT` and for `-e dca` it will be `DCAMODEL`):
 ```
 pypef ml -e aaidx -m MODEL -f TEST_SET.FASTA
 ```